wushenrong/wushenrong.github.io/collections/_drafts/markdown-formatting-guide.md

     spaces_per_tab: 4
 ```

-## Frontmatter
+## Front Matter

-A Markdown document may optionally have a YAML frontmatter as a preamble that is
+A Markdown document may optionally have a YAML front matter as a preamble that
-wrapped with three dashes `-`.
+is wrapped with three dashes `-`.

 Example: